megazear7/orison/src/partials/documentation/getting-started.md

 `;
 ```

-Or you could define this same page with an html file instead of a JavaScript file:
+You could also define this same page with an html file instead of a JavaScript file:

 #### /src/pages/example.html
 ```html